 Length: 60 Minutes

-Description: Building upon the first two wearable exercises, this tech kit guides users in connecting the Adafruit FLORA to a PulseSensor, a portable heart rate sensor.
-By teaching users how to incorporate biometrics data into their wearable projects, it helps them create a heart rate monitor that accurately provides warning when an observed rate falls outside of a range defined as normal.
+Description: Building upon the first two exercises, this tech kit guides users in connecting the Adafruit FLORA to a PulseSensor, a portable heart rate sensor.
+By teaching users how to incorporate biometrics data, it helps create a heart rate monitor that provides warnings when an observed rate falls out of range.

 Adafruit Flora Kits